 - Lift your arms straight up, and stretch upwards. almost as if you’re trying hard to touch the ceiling.

-- While keeping your head and torso fixed, move your outstretched arms down your sides and then back to stretching upwards towards the ceiling. back and forth.You should sense
+- While keeping your head and torso fixed, move your outstretched arms down your sides and then back to stretching upwards towards the ceiling. back and forth.You should sense a distinct pulling sensation in your mid back region.
+This way you’ll know you’re unfolding and extending your spine.

 - Repeat 10 times.